jeff4/bionotes.github.io/alberts-5e.md

 * DNA Polymerase and associated Exonuclease catalytic sites
 * Ligase to join together short Okazaki fragments on the lagging strand
 * Topoisomerase I and II that moves ahead of the replication fork and relieving the coil tension created by unwinding the double helix.
 [Topo I](https://en.wikipedia.org/wiki/Type_I_topoisomerase) creates a single strand nick while [Topo II](https://en.wikipedia.org/wiki/Type_II_topoisomerase) is a  gate-folded enzyme that moves strands past each other with a controlled cut and rejoin of one strand.
 See also p.
 278-280.

+### Oxford video
+* According to [this video](https://www.youtube.com/watch?v=0Ha9nppnwOc), the three phases of replication are: Initiation, Elongation, and Termination.